-I am a postdoctoral scholar at UC Irvine's Department of Economics working with Donald G. Saari and John Duffy.
+I am an assistant professor at Nottingham University Business School.
 I am also a member of Maastricht University's EPICENTER.
 I did my Economics Ph.D. at CREED (University of Amsterdam) and at the Tinbergen Institute, supervised by Theo Offerman and Matthijs van Veelen.
+I also worked as a postdoctoral scholar at UC Irvine's Department of Economics.

 Common Belief in Rationality in Psychological Games: Belief-Dependent Utility